Understanding Hot Water Plumbing: The Complete Beginner's Guide

 Hot Water Plumbing FAQ

-The lifespan of a hot water heater depends on the model and type.
-In general, a storage tank water heater lasts between 8 and 12 years in comparison to a tankless water heater could last as long as 20 years.
+The life span of hot water heaters is contingent on the model and type.
+On average, a tank water heater lasts between 8 and 12 years in comparison to tankless water heaters could last as long as 20 years.

-The signs that your hot water heater may need to be repaired include corrosion or rust on the tank, leaks, odd sounds, and a deficiency of hot water.
-If you encounter any of these symptoms it is suggested that you speak with a professional plumber.
+Signs that your hot water heater is in need of being replaced include rust or corrosion in the tank.
+Other signs include leaks, odd sounds, and a deficiency in hot water.
+If you experience any of these problems it is suggested that you speak with a professional plumber.